pulumi/pulumi-hugo/themes/default/content/blog/troubleshooting-builds-with-diagnostics/index.md

 TF_LOG=TRACE pulumi up -v=11 --logflow --logtostderr &>> pulumi_log.txt
 ```

-And, if you're unfamiliar with your shell, you could stream that diagnostic data to stdout/stderr *and* write it to a file with a slight change to that line:
+Alternatively,  you could stream that diagnostic data to stdout/stderr *and* write it to a file with a slight change to that line:

 ```bash
 TF_LOG=TRACE pulumi up -v=11 --logflow --logtostderr 2>&1 | tee -a pulumi_log.txt